Difficulty Level: Difficult / Time Required: ?

 - When you do get that shot, the pressure will really be on you to make a great first impression.
 If the regular drummer makes an occasional mistake, the conductor might laugh it off but subs do not get that luxury!

 - It is extremely difficult to break into pit drumming on Broadway but if, and when, you do get a break – like subbing for the regular drummer on a show – being prepared will either make or break your career right from the start.

 - And, should you find you’re not making enough money drumming in a pit orchestra, there’s no shame in taking work in a different field on the side.
 It’s much preferred to starving!
 There are many opportunities to make money on the web for example, but there are just as many scams so beware!
 I suggest you check out the following legit sites that can actually help you with this.
-I can vouch for them because I own and them myself and they allow me to make money working from home or wherever I happen to be, as long as I have an Internet connection: TigerMixMedia.com and TigerMixSolutions.com.
+I can vouch for them because I own them myself.
+They allow me to make money working from home or wherever I happen to be, as long as I have an Internet connection: ABoomerLifestyle.com and TigerMixSolutions.com.